 Funding information for international students

-All Ph.D. applicants who wish to be considered for a fellowship must submit all application materials by December 15.
-The Admissions Committee will review all applications received by this deadline and nominate students to the appropriate committees for review.
-Fellowship recipients are notified in mid to late February and have until April 15 to accept offers.
+All Ph.D. applicants who wish to be considered for a fellowship must submit all application materials by January 15.
+The Admissions Committee will begin to review all applications around December 15 and nominate students to the appropriate committees for review.
+Fellowship recipients are notified in late February and have until April 15 to accept offers.

-To be considered for other departmental funding, applications must be received by January 15.
 Outstanding applicants to the graduate program are considered for full funding in the form of stipends, tuition remission and health insurance associated with teaching and research assistantships or fellowships.
 No special application is required.
 We seek a good match between the applicant’s research interests and the projects being carried out in the department.
+It is not a requirement that candidates procure an advisor in order to apply.
+The admission committee will match applicants with faculty advisors based on research interests.

-Selected admitted applicants will receive funding offers starting in March.
-We regret that we cannot make offers to all admitted applicants, but it is sometimes possible a second round of offers are made after the mid-April deadline for acceptance adhered to by all major U.S. graduate programs.
+We regret that we cannot make offers to all admitted applicants, but it is sometimes possible a second round of offers are made after the April 15 deadline for acceptance adhered to by all major U.S. graduate programs.

 Research Assistantships